Microsoft · SC-900

 From a compensation perspective, entry-level cybersecurity roles requiring foundational cloud and security knowledge carry salaries in the $72,000–$92,000 range, with the higher end reflecting combined cloud and security skills.
 The SC-900 is frequently paired with AZ-900 (Azure Fundamentals) or CompTIA Security+ to round out a candidate's credential profile — SC-900 demonstrates Microsoft-specific knowledge while Security+ provides broader vendor-neutral recognition.
 The cybersecurity market continues to expand, with significant demand for professionals who can navigate Microsoft's integrated security ecosystem across identity, threat protection, and compliance.

-5 sample questions with correct answers and explanations.
+5 sample questions with answers and explanations.
 Start a practice session to test yourself across all 230 questions.

 Explanation